 One of the biggest issues online poker fans have is a lack of time.
-Work-life balance can make it challenging to dedicate countless hours to conventional multi-table tournaments with massive prize pools that the likes of Dan Harrington strategize about.
+Work-life balance can make it challenging to dedicate countless hours to conventional multi-table tournaments with massive prize pools that take a lot of time to complete.

 However, online poker has a lot to offer for every player, and that doesn’t mean that it should be out of bounds for you if you do not have a lot of time to invest.